Premarital sex: United Kingdom

-Sex before the public marriage ceremony was normal in the Anglican Church until the Hardwicke Marriage Act of 1753, which for the first time required all marriages in England and Wales occur in their parish church.
+Sex before the public marriage ceremony was normal in the Anglican Church until the Marriage Act 1753, which for the first time required all marriages in England and Wales occur in their parish church.
 (The law also applied to Catholics, but Jews and Quakers were exempt.)
 Before its enactment couples lived and slept together after their betrothal or "the spousals", which was considered a legal marriage.
 Until the mid-1700s it was normal and acceptable for the bride to be pregnant at the nuptials, the later public ceremony for the marriage.
-The Marriage Act combined the spousals and nuptials, and by the start of the 19th century social convention prescribed that brides be virgins at marriage.
+The Marriage Act 1753 combined the spousals and nuptials, and by the start of the 19th century social convention prescribed that brides be virgins at marriage.
 Illegitimacy became more socially discouraged, with first pregnancies outside marriage declining from 40% to 20% during the Victorian era.
 At the start of the 21st century, the figure was back up to 40%.

 In the United Kingdom, births outside marriage were up to 47.6% by 2012.
 In 2014, only 13% of the population found premarital sex unacceptable.